 Net position is the residual of all other amounts presented in the statements of fiduciary net position.

-P. Extraordinary Items
+O. Extraordinary Items

 Extraordinary items are both unusual in nature and infrequent in occurrence.
-The dissolution of all redevelopment agencies in the State of California qualifies as an extraordinary item since this state-wide dissolution was both unusual and infrequent.
+The dissolution of all redevelopment agencies in the State of California qualifies as an extraordinary item.